 ► EDITOR'S NOTE: Dave Vest of phoenixcoyotes.com edited this story and compiled this recap.

 , who was the only member of the Coyotes who didn't have five days off before the game because he was an All-Star, led the team in ice time (27:25) and shots (five).

 • The Coyotes dropped to 13-2-2 in the 17 games in which they've led after the first period.

 • Center Daymond Langkow

-left the game in the first period and did not return after getting hit in the face with a puck off the stick of Detroit's Jiri Hudler during Langkow's second shift.
+left the game in the first period after getting hit in the nose with a puck.
+He returned later in the first period but played only 10:23.

-• The Coyotes' next game is Saturday vs. the Tampa Bay Lightning at Jobing.com Arena.
+• The Coyotes' next game is Saturday vs. the San Jose Sharks at Jobing.com Arena.
 The puck drops at 6 p.m.
 (Arizona time).
-The game can be seen of Fox Sports Arizona and can be heard on XTRA Sports 910 (AM).
+The game can be seen of Fox Sports Arizona Plus and can be heard on XTRA Sports 910 (AM).